Bolesław I's intervention in the Kievan succession crisis: Fall and occupation of Kiev

 According to Thietmar, Bolesław asked Yaroslav to return his daughter, whom Yaroslav had taken prisoner.
 As Yaroslav refused, Bolesław took members of Yaroslav's family to Poland as prisoners when he returned to his country in September.
 His captives included Vladimir's widow and Yaroslav's sister, Predslava, whose hand Bolesław had sought earlier.
 Having been rebuffed, Bolesław now took her as a concubine.
-The Polish duke also took some commoners as well as much of the treasury of Kiev.
+The Polish duke also took many commoners as well as much of the treasury of Kiev.
 Among the notable commoners was the venerated Saint Moses the Hungarian.

 In the past some historians (such as Zhylenko and Kostomarov) have conjectured that Bolesław decided to rule Kievan lands himself, though Bolesław had no power base there and no Rurikid blood.
 Bolesław's main motivation, according to the interpretations of modern historians, was to regain the Cherven Towns for his patrimony, while at the same time aiding his kinsman, to whom he had an obligation.
 The expedition also furnished an occasion to enrich his followers from Kiev's famous wealth.
 Bolesław, soon after his arrival, sent a significant force to quarter in Kiev and nearby towns, forcing Kievans to sustain them, and collected significant tributes that he divided among his allies.
 It was related by Thietmar that before departing, Bolesław was shown an unspeakable amount of treasure, most of which he distributed among his friends and supporters.

-On many later occasions in the Kievan period the rulers of Poland, as well as Hungarians or Pechenegs, were paid to intervene in Rus succession disputes; in the case of Bolesław II, the Polish monarch took the money without making any expedition.
+On many later occasions in the Kievan period the rulers of Poland, as well as Hungarians or Pechenegs, were paid to intervene in the Kievan succession disputes; in the case of Bolesław II, the Polish monarch took the money without making any expedition.